-Today, the UBC Okanagan men’s and women’s varsity Cross-Country teams traveled from Kelowna, British Columbia to Brockville, Ontario for the CCAA National Cross-Country Championships.
-It was a long day of travel, preceded by a long, grueling season of training, racing, and (insert shudder here) too many ice baths to count!!
+Today, the UBC Okanagan men’s and women’s varsity Cross-Country teams travelled from Kelowna, British Columbia to Brockville, Ontario for the CCAA National Cross-Country Championships.
+It was a long day of travel, preceded by a long, gruelling season of training, racing, and (insert shudder here) too many ice baths to count!!
 But, we made it.
 We’re here.

 For now, it’s time to rest.

 After a rough sleep for most, it’s time for team breakfast before we headed to the course to check out how it is set up.
 With this information, I can formulate a strategic race plan that will allow each individual runner to maximize their potential on the course, affording us the best chance to place high in the standings.